gt-tinker/qwerty/ci/build-windows/README.md

 Building Qwerty
 ===============

-To build Qwerty, you can source `setup-env.bat` to set up LLVM (and MSVC) environment variables properly for you.
+To build Qwerty, you can run `.\setup-env.bat /p` to set up LLVM and MSVC environment variables properly for you.
 Afterward, you just need to set up (and activate) the virtual environment and you are off to the races.